mammo0/openwrt-bpi-r2/README.md

 3. Run **2_build_openwrt.sh**
 4. Run **3_build_images.sh**

-The resulting images are placed in the main directory of this repository.
+The resulting images are placed in the `out` directory of this repository.

 For cleaning the compilation area append `clean` argument to any of the above mentioned scripts.